Garden Animal Pest Control

 Poison Baits: While you almost never see the dead rodent, manufacturers claim these poison baits are very effective.
-Your only proof is a decline rodent activity.
+Your proof, is a decline of rodent activity.
 If you do not want to deal with disposal of the carcass, this may be the answer for you.
 Also note, these poisons are not good for the environment or your health.
 If you use them, do not put them inside a vegetable garden.
 Very importantly, keep it out of reach of young Gas Bombs: A gas bomb can be effective in eliminating rodents.
 Like poisons, it is not environmentally friendly and you usually don't see the results.
 It takes work to set up, and is only effective if the rodents are There are a number of other methods.
-Some of which emit a high pitch sound Attacks from the air are the hardest to control.
+Some emit a high-pitched sound to chase Attacks from the air are the hardest to control.
 Just about anything you use will have limited results.
-Cherry trees are popular targets just as the the fruit ripens.
+Cherry trees are popular targets, just as the fruit ripens.
 Pea plants and tender shoots of many plants are common targets too.
 Corn can be raided by crows, Blue Jays and other birds.
 Sunflowers are popular of many birds, especially the widely popular Cardinals.
-The list On the other hand, many gardeners grow specific fruits and vegetables to attract song birds.
+The list On the other hand, gardeners often grow fruits and vegetables which attract song birds.
 Those same beautiful birds that grace your bird feeder, also enjoy snacking on your garden.
-Some gardeners are really bird lovers Here are some bird control and deterrence ideas:
+Some gardeners are really bird lovers in disguise, Here are some bird control and deterrence ideas: